hbrooks/AWS_CDK_Template/README.md

 ## Template for building FastAPI Services on AWS
 - Creates 2 FastAPI Docker services
 - Creates a QLDB DB via CDK
-- Includes scripts to deploy to AWS
+- Includes scripts to deploy to AWS Lambda

 ### First Things to Do
 1. `chmod 777 scripts/*.sh`